-IN THEIR 1996 BOOK, The Forgotten Pollinators, Buchmann and Nabhan estimated that animal pollinators are needed for the reproduction of 90% of flowering plants and one third of human food crops.
+IN THEIR 1996 BOOK, THE FORGOTTEN POLLINATORS, Buchmann and Nabhan estimated that animal pollinators are needed for the reproduction of 90% of flowering plants and one third of human food crops.
 Each of us depends on these industrious pollinators in a practical way to provide us with the wide range of foods we eat.
 In addition, pollinators are part of the intricate web that supports the biological diversity in natural ecosystems that helps sustain our quality of life.

 Abundant and healthy populations of pollinators can improve fruit set and quality, and increase fruit size.
 In farming situations this increases production per hectare.
 In the wild, biodiversity increases and wildlife food sources increase.
-Alfalfa, canola, apples, and grapes are some of the crop types grown in the Central Laurentians ecoregion that rely on honey bees and native bees for pollination.
+Apples, melons, raspberries, strawberries, peas, pumpkins, and tomatoes are some of the crop types grown in the St. Lawrence Lowlands ecoregion that rely on honey bees and native bees for pollination.
 Honey bees pollinate more than \$1 billion worth of crops in Canada each year.